 - If you don’t use all sandwiches at once, you can put them in separate bags.
 It helps prevent freezing the sandwiches over and over again

 - In case you wish to wax paper, wrap it around the sandwich before putting it into the zip bag.

 Jif Creamy Peanut Butter

-Jif has a unique flavor that makes it a popular name for peanut butter lover.
-The texture is thick, smooth, and the smell is fragrant.
-This peanut butter is ideal for using in sandwiches, baking, and spoons.
+Jif has a unique flavor that makes it a popular name for peanut butter lovers.
+The texture is thick and smooth, and the smell is fragrant.
+This peanut butter is ideal for use in sandwiches, baking, and spoons.

 Golden Farm Peanut Butter

 Golden farm peanut butter with 90% peanut content is finely ground and processed with cane sugar added for an extremely sweet and fatty taste.
 The product has 6 different sizes with a maximum weight of up to 20kg (44lbs), suitable for many different needs from serving with bread to cooking at home and in restaurants.